Duarte0903/RAS_UMinho/picturas-brightness-tool-ms/README.md

 ## Running _Usage example_

-Follow the steps below to run the usage example for the resizing microservice:
+Follow the steps below to run the usage example for the brightness and contrast microservice:

 1. Navigate to `usage_example` directory: